Housing crisis in the United States: History

-Decades of under-building in economically prosperous metros has led to regional housing shortages with national implications.
+Decades of under-building in economically prosperous metropolitan areas has led to regional housing shortages with national implications.
 In the 19th century, housing development in the United States was characterized by rapid urban growth in economically productive places.
 Throughout the 20th century, however, a number of regulations that were designed to block in-fill and direct greenfield development took hold, such as exclusionary zoning.
 These regulations had the net effect of reducing housing construction and reducing the ability of regional housing stock to adjust to changing market conditions.
-Beginning in the last quarter of the 20th century, market-wide housing shortages have existed in a growing number of markets throughout the country, starting in prosperous coastal regions, such as Boston, New York, or the California Bay Area.
+Beginning in the last quarter of the 20th century, market-wide housing shortages have existed in a growing number of markets throughout the country, starting in prosperous coastal regions, such as Boston, New York, or the San Francisco Bay Area.
 In the last two decades, these shortages have spread from coastal superstar cities to affect broader areas of the country, so that on average there is a deficit of housing nationwide.
 Rental vacancy rates, for example, which are one marker of the balance of housing supply, have declined across the country.
-While, in a balanced market, rental vacancy rates should fall between 7 and 8 percent, only one U.S. census region, the South, achieved target levels on average in its metro areas as of 2021.
+While, in a balanced market, rental vacancy rates should fall between 7 and 8 percent, only one US census region, the South, achieved target levels on average in its metro areas as of 2021.

 These regional housing shortages have had nationwide effects.
 Rates of migration within the United States have fallen, housing costs have risen in areas that would otherwise provide quality jobs, and incomes from region to region have increasingly diverged.
 Immigration into the United States in certain markets could account for a minuscule amount of inflated housing costs while some economists believe that deportations would exacerbate the crisis given the high percentage of foreign-born workers building and fixing homes, with a professor at Wharton arguing there is no way to increase the supply without more immigration.
 Others point out that recent immigrants demand less space, often doubling-up.
 Immigrants are also more likely to seek out and be recruited to help revitalize places with flagging downtowns and empty homes.